2018 Hyundai Sonata Trim Levels with Comparisons & Configurations.

 Given the relatively few features that it adds, the Sonata Sport is fairly pricey compared to the SEL.
 It also does not offer the same caliber of options, as it lacks the ability to add the technology package.
 This makes the Sport a poor choice for any but the most appearance-focused buyer.

-Compare the Sonata SEL vs Limited Trim Levels.
+Compare the Sonata SEL vs Limited Trims.
 What is the difference?

 The Limited is the premium model of the Sonata, and comes with a nice set of high-end equipment, though it uses the same engine and transmission as the rest of the lineup so far.
 The Limited model adds a number of premium elements to the SEL feature set.